gic81/charge_script_dataset/README.md

 To launch the script, just give them the pemission and run them.
-(E.g.:  ./test_no_charge.sh) The launching parameters guide will be visualized each time the scripts are runned without parameters as in the example below.
+(E.g.:  ./test_no_charge.sh) The launching parameters guide will be visualized each time the scripts are runned without parameters as in the example below:

 Parameters are missing!